Trauma Therapy in Kyneton

 When you come in for trauma therapy, there's no agenda but your wellbeing.
 We'll sit together, and I'll be fully present with you.
 We might talk about what's happening in your life, what brought you to therapy, or what's most pressing today.

 You're always in control.
 If something feels too intense, we pause.
 If you want to go deeper, we explore.
-The pace is yours, and my job is to provide skillful, attuned support as we navigate this journey together.
+The pace is yours, and my job is to provide skilful, attuned support throughout.

 Some sessions might involve gentle movement, noticing breath patterns, or simply sitting with particular sensations.
 Other sessions might be more conversational.
 There's no "right" way—only what serves your healing.